Z Seam: How to Hide it in 3D Printing

 Tip: Adjusting your retraction settings too high can create jams or blockages in the printer nozzle.

-Nozzle temperature directly impacts both the flow rate and the viscosity of the plastic.
-Naturally, the higher the nozzle temperature, the lower the plastic’s viscosity will be.
-This will lead to higher extrusion rates and more plastic flowing through the nozzle.
+Nozzle temperature directly impacts both the 3D printer flow rate and the viscosity of the plastic.
+Higher nozzle temperatures create more viscous plastic leading to higher extrusion rates and more plastic flowing through the nozzle.

 You can fine-tune your nozzle temperature with the help of the temperature calibration tower on Thingiverse.

-Coasting tells your printer to stop feeding filament into the printer nozzle as the print head finishes each layer.
+Coasting tells your printer to stop feeding filament into the printer nozzle a bit before the print head finishes each layer.

-When coasting is enabled, it relies on the pressure inside the heat block to continue to extrude filament on the last portion of the layer but limits the over-extrusion seen on the seam.
+When coasting is enabled, it relieves pressure inside the heat block.
+The residual pressure extrudes filament on the last portion of the layer, but eliminates over-extrusion once the print head reaches the end of the layer.

 It is important to play around with this setting and try to find a balance, as setting the coasting too high can result in tiny gaps when the printer runs out of material before the end of the layer.